2014 United States Grand Prix: Post-race

-The result increased Hamilton's lead over Rosberg in the World Drivers' Championship to 24 points.
+The result increased Hamilton's lead over Rosberg in the World Drivers' Championship to 24 championship points.
 Ricciardo remained in third but by finishing third was excluded from title contention.
-Bottas in fourth moved another four points clear of Vettel in fifth.
-Mercedes further extended its unassailable lead in the World Constructors' Championship to 245 points over Red Bull in second.
-Williams and Ferrari remained in third and fourth and McLaren were fifth on 147 points with two races left in the season.
+Bottas in fourth moved another four championship points clear of Vettel in fifth.
+Mercedes further extended its unassailable lead in the World Constructors' Championship to 245 championship points over Red Bull in second.
+Williams and Ferrari remained in third and fourth and McLaren were fifth on 147 championship points with two races left in the season.

 Race classification

 Drivers who scored championship points are denoted in bold.